Vitality Check-up : Fatigue & Burnout blood test with nutritionist in Zurich & Geneva

 Tired of being tired?
 Exhausted before the day has even started, unable to concentrate, feeling cold all the time, or watching your motivation quietly disappear?
 You have probably been told your blood tests are normal.
 That your results look fine.
 That there is nothing wrong.
 But fatigue is not a state of mind.
 It has a measurable biological signature, and most standard blood tests are not designed to find it.

-Our Vitality Check-up is the most comprehensive fatigue and burnout blood test available in Zurich and Geneva.
+Our Vitality Check-up is the most comprehensive fatigue and burnout feeling blood test available in Zurich and Geneva.
 It goes significantly further than a standard panel by including Reverse T3, morning cortisol, the HOMA index, and a full B vitamin profile.
 Developed in partnership with The Good Life Specialist,a nutritionist in Zurich, this nutrition blood test finds exactly what is draining your energy and translates your results into a concrete nutrition plan and health plan tailored to your biology.

-Why standard fatigue blood tests miss the most important markers?
+Why standard fatigue blood tests miss the most important markers

 When you go to your GP and ask for a fatigue blood test, you typically get TSH, a complete blood count, and perhaps vitamin D. These are useful starting points.
 But they leave out the markers that most commonly explain why intelligent, otherwise healthy people feel persistently exhausted.